epifaniarango/epifaniarango/README.md

 Hi!
 My name is Epifanía, but everyones calls me Epi.
-I am Colombian/Spanish PhD in Switzerland.
+I am a Colombian/Spanish PhD in Switzerland.

 https://orcid.org/0000-0002-8871-7027